SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 **Independence (Q9)** showed the second-largest improvement (+135.14%, p = .0019).
 The shift from M = 2.31 to M = 5.44 represents a fundamental change in how students perceived their capacity for autonomous learning.
 Under traditional instruction, students felt highly dependent on external help; with NOODEIA's Socratic scaffolding, they perceived themselves as capable of learning on their own.
 This finding has important implications for educational scalability.
 In contexts where teacher shortages limit access to personalized instruction, AI tutoring that builds learner independence, rather than creating new dependencies, offers a path toward sustainable educational support.

 **Fun (Q7)** improved by +119.57% (p = .0008), representing a transformation of the affective learning experience.
 Traditional instruction produced a mean rating of 2.88, indicating that most participants found learning somewhere between "Moderately disagree" and "Slightly disagree" on the enjoyment dimension.
-With NOODEIA, the mean reached 6.31, and the response distribution (Figure 1) shows 11 participants selecting "Extremely agree."
+With NOODEIA, the mean reached 6.31, and the response distribution (Figure 10) shows 11 participants selecting "Extremely agree."
 This finding validates our gamification design grounded in Self-Determination Theory: the XP system, leveling mechanics, and quiz rewards successfully created intrinsic motivation without undermining educational value.

 **Frustration (Q3)** decreased by 53.75% (p = .0041).
 Traditional instruction produced high frustration levels (M = 5.00), while NOODEIA substantially reduced negative affect (M = 2.31).
-Examining the distribution in Figure 1, we observe that under baseline conditions, 6 participants selected "Moderately agree" or higher for frustration.
+Examining the distribution in Figure 10, we observe that under baseline conditions, 6 participants selected "Moderately agree" or higher for frustration.
 Under NOODEIA, 8 participants selected "Extremely disagree" for frustration, with most remaining responses clustering in the disagreement range.
 This reduction in frustration is particularly meaningful for our target population of struggling learners, who often develop learned helplessness through repeated frustrating experiences with academic content.

 ### 6.2.5 Variance Reduction

-An additional observation from Table 2 concerns the standard deviations across conditions.
+An additional observation from Figure 11 concerns the standard deviations across conditions.
 For most items, NOODEIA produced substantially lower variance than traditional instruction.
 For example, Q5 (confidence) showed SD = 1.750 under baseline versus SD = 0.683 under NOODEIA; Q10 (learning speed) showed SD = 2.530 versus SD = 0.885.
 This variance reduction indicates that NOODEIA created a more consistently positive experience across participants, whereas traditional instruction produced highly variable outcomes.
 In practical terms, this means NOODEIA "leaves no learner behind," as the system's adaptive capabilities ensure that even students who might struggle under traditional instruction receive appropriate support.

 ### 6.2.6 Non-Significant Result: Personalization